Updated on December 10, 2024.

 Risk of heart disease and blood clotting conditions

 Heart attacks and stroke are also clotting problems.
-If a clot blocks blood flow to the heart, that’s a heart attack; if it blocks blood flow to the brain, it’s a stroke.
+If a clot blocks blood flow to the heart, that’s a heart attack.
+If it blocks blood flow to the brain, it’s a stroke.

 Risk of memory problems

-Risk of stomach problems
+Risk of stomach conditions

 Risk of pancreatic cancer

 Pancreatic cancer is the third leading cause of cancer deaths in the U.S. This aggressive form of cancer also has one of the lowest survival rates.
-Since the 1940s researchers have been aware of a link between blood type and pancreatic cancer.
+Since the 1940s, researchers have been aware of a link between blood type and pancreatic cancer.
 But over the years, study results as to which type poses the greater risk have been mixed.

 In some cases, type A was believed to increase risk.
 Other studies of pancreatic cancer patients found a prevalence of blood type B. More recent studies have found that, in general, people with non-O blood type carry a greater risk.